 Scientific Committee members:

-Prof. Davide Barater, UniMORE, IEEE-IES EMTC Secretary (Summer school Chair)
+Prof. Davide Barater, UniMORE, IEEE-IES EMTC Vice-Chair (Summer school Chair)

 Davide Barater (Senior member IEEE) received the Ph.D. degree in Information Technology in 2014 from the University of Parma Italy.